isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * *All protected*: [Avoid `protected` data](#Rh-protected).
 * *All private*: If you’re writing a type that maintains an invariant, then all the variables should be private – it should be encapsulated.
   This is the vast majority of classes.

+##### Note

+There are undoubtedly examples where a mixture of access levels for data is tempting.
+We have been unable to think of realistic cases that makes it worthwhile to weaken the simple rule.

 ##### Example